-E. The Claimed Invention Was Not Obvious To Try.
+D. The Claimed Invention Was Not Obvious To Try.

-Petitioner also tries to rectify its failure to identify in the prior art any disclosure of using rituximab to treat CLL at any dose by contending that the use of rituximab to treat CLL and the use of the claimed doses of rituximab were "obvious to try."
-In serial conclusory assertions, Petitioner contends first that rituximab was "one of a finite number of identified, predictable solutions for treating B-cell cancers such as CLL," Pet.
-36, and later that the claimed doses "fall within a finite number of identified, predictable dosing solutions for treating CLL with rituximab."
+Petitioner contends that the claimed 500 mg/m2 dose of rituximab was "obvious to try" in CLL patients because it allegedly "falls within a finite number of identified, predictable solutions for treating CLL with rituximab."
 Pet.
-42 (citing KSR Int'l Co. v.
+44, 51 (citing KSR Int'l Co. v.
 Teleflex Inc., 550 U.S. 398, 421 (2007)).

-These contentions fail because they misapply the legal standard: the "question is whether the invention is an 'identified, predictable solution' and an 'anticipated success," and not whether a narrowly defined claim element, like the claimed dosages, can be plucked out of an artificially narrow cross-section of the prior art.
+This contention fails because it misapplies the legal standard: the "question is whether the invention is an 'identified, predictable solution' and an 'anticipated success,'" and not whether a narrowly defined claim element, like the 500 mg/m2 dose, can be plucked out of an artificially narrow cross-section of the prior art.
 Rolls-Royce, PLC v.
 United Techs.
 Corp., 603 F.3d 1325, 1339 (Fed.
 Cir.
 2010) (emphasis added).
 Notwithstanding Petitioner's failure to meet this threshold requirement, its reliance on this rationale fails in several additional respects.

-Petitioner has not established that the alleged problems it identified were "problem[s] known in the art."
+Though Petitioner contends that "optimizing the rituximab dose to treat CLL," was "a known problem in the art," Pet.
+44, it has not in fact established that "the problem was known in the art."
 Purdue Pharma L.P. v.
 Depomed, Inc., 643 Fed.
 App'x 960, 966 (Fed.
 Cir.
 2016) (citing Insite Vision Inc. v.
 Sandoz, Inc., 783 F.3d 853, 859 (Fed.
 Cir.
 2015)).
-As explained above, § V.B, Petitioner has not identified in the art (which discussed NHL) any disclosures of using rituximab to treat CLL, let alone disclosures that "optimiz[ing] the rituximab dose to treat CLL" was a known problem.
+As explained above, § V.B.1, Petitioner has not identified in the art (which discussed NHL) any disclosures of using rituximab to treat CLL, let alone disclosures establishing that "optimiz[ing] the rituximab dose to treat CLL" was a known problem.
 Every time Petitioner relies on this rationale, see Pet.
-36, 42.
-48. 51, and 52, Petitioner simply "[d]efine[s] the problem in terms of its solution," by asserting that the specific claim element at issue was a problem known in the art.
-Purdue Pharma.
+48 and 51, Petitioner simply "[d]efine[s] the problem in terms of its solution" by asserting that the specific claim element at issue was a problem known in the art.
+Purdue Pharma., 643 Fed.

-643 Fed.
 App'x at 966.
 This "reveals improper hindsight in the selection of the prior art relevant to obviousness."
 Id.
-Such an approach cannot cure Petitioner's failure to identify any purported "known problem" in the prior art.
+Such an approach cannot cure Petitioner's failure to identify the purported "known problem" in the prior art.

-Moreover, Petitioner has not "point[ed] to any evidence in the record or reasoning suggesting that the possible approaches" to solving either alleged problem were actually "known and finite."
+Moreover, Petitioner has not "point[ed] to any evidence in the record or reasoning suggesting that the possible approaches" to solving any alleged problem (even as narrowly defined by Petitioner) were actually "known and finite."
 Becton, Dickinson & Co. v.
 B. Braun Melsungen AG, No. IPR2017-01585, Paper No. 8, at 19 (P.T.A.B.
 Dec.
 15, 2017).
-Alleging that a particular claim element is drawn from one of a "finite number of predictable solutions" without "sufficient evidence or explanation" that the solution was somehow limited" amounts to "a hindsight statement based on the invention described in the ['612] patent," and not based on what was known in the art.
-Id. at 19-20.
+Alleging that the claim is drawn from one of "finite number of predictable solutions" without "sufficient evidence or explanation" that the solutions were "somehow limited" exposes the allegation as "simply a hindsight statement based on the invention described in the ['711] patent."
+Id at 19-20.